 The best part of this method is that you don’t need a machine, even though I do own this classic, affordable Atlas machine.
 I bought a pasta machine with the idea that I’d be making pasta all the time after I finished my stint in culinary school, but the truth of the matter is, the machine is kind of intimidating to me.
 There’s the gears, the folding, and the issue of where to dry the pasta.
 When you hand roll and cut your pasta, it dries during the process, so all you have to do with the pasta at the end is dust it with more semolina flour.

-The pasta that this recipe produces is gorgeous — just the right amount of bite, with a heavenly mix of doughiness.
+The noodles that this easy pasta recipe produces is gorgeous — just the right amount of bite, with a heavenly mix of doughiness.
 I love that I can make enough pasta for appetizers for my whole family using this recipe.
 I mean, I could easily double it and make enough for dinner-sized portions, but really, I don’t want to spoil my family into thinking that they can come home after a long day and sit down to a meal of fresh pasta like, every night.

 It’s called managing expectations, right?

-- 100g tipo "00" flour (finely milled Italian flour)
+- 100 g tipo "00" flour finely milled Italian flour

-- 100g semolina flour, plus more for dusting
+- 100 g semolina flour plus more for dusting

-- 2 high-quality eggs (if in England, use Burford Browns)
+- 2 high-quality eggs if in England, use Burford Browns

-- splash of good quality olive oil, plus more for serving
+- splash of good quality olive oil plus more for serving

-- freshly grated Parmesan cheese, salt and pepper for serving
+- freshly grated Parmesan cheese salt and pepper for serving

 - Mix together the flours on a flat surface and make a well in the center.
 Crack both eggs into the middle and add the oil.